opentensor/old-docs/src/cli/GettingStarted.md

 - A good and stable internet connection

-Connecting to a hardware service VPS will be necessary for many users, as will procuring a process manager software to ensure your miner stay online consistently.
+Connecting to a hardware service VPS will be necessary for many users, as will procuring a process manager software to ensure your miner stays online consistently.

 ## Installation